xlladdins/xll/docs/Excel4MacrosT-Z.md

 once, you must use a corresponding number of UNREGISTER functions to ensure that it is completely unregistered.

-**Note   **Because Microsoft Excel for Windows and Microsoft Excel for the Macintosh use different types of code resources, UNREGISTER has a slightly different syntax form when used in each operating environment.
+**Note&nbsp;&nbsp;&nbsp;**Because Microsoft Excel for Windows and Microsoft Excel for the Macintosh use different types of code resources, UNREGISTER has a slightly different syntax form when used in each operating environment.

 **Syntax 2a**